Young Joon Kwak: Early life and education

 Kwak was born in Queens, New York.
 Kwak received an MFA from the University of Southern California, MA in Humanities from the University of Chicago, and BFA from the School of the Art Institute of Chicago.

 Work

 Sculpture

 Kwak's sculptural work has been exhibited locally and internationally.
 They have described their work as investigating “traditional patriarchal standards of beauty in relation to the history of white supremacy, imperialism, and current social justice issues.”
-Their sculptures often consist of amorphous bodily forms are made out of in plaster, plastics, resin, metal, fiberglass and lights.
+Their sculptures often consist of amorphous bodily forms made out of plaster, plastics, resin, metal, fiberglass, and lights.
 In a 2014 review for Hyperallergic Magazine, Alicia Eler wrote of Kwak's exhibition, "Young Joon Kwak’s work is neither binging nor representing — it is a purging, a releasing of one identity not necessarily for another, but for the continued evolution of the self in its variously emerging forms.
 The snake is free.
 She is a mutant alien being, continually evolving, a trans/feminine entity of force."